AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 In this case we can't convert.
 Example: IOTA uses The Tangle.

-PoR also needs a way to normalize the idea of \`\`a confirmation'' so they can be compared.
+PoR also needs a way to normalize the idea of \`\`a confirmation'' so confirmations can be compared.
 Consider a PoA chain with \emph{irregular} block production.
 It has discrete updates, and state can be verified against it.
 But, what does each confirmation \emph{mean?}